OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Introduction

 Currently, there is an intensifying debate regarding the potential of AI systems to assume the role of online counselors or even therapists \cite{hatchWhenELIZAMeets2025}.
 Psychotherapy research \cite{laskaExpandingLensEvidencebased2014} and studies on psychosocial counseling \cite{grawePsychologischeTherapieGottingen2000} emphasize that key mechanisms of change are strongly shaped by the content conveyed in counseling interactions.
 To gain a more nuanced understanding of whether and how online counseling exerts its effects, it is therefore essential to analyze the specific thematic elements (e.g. agreement on consulting goals or creation of motivation) present within a counseling exchange \cite{grandeitUsingBERTQualitative2020}.
 Particularly, in German-language research on online counseling, these are characterized by a systematic approach using inductive or deductive coding \cite{mayringQualitativeContentAnalysis2015}.

 So far, data sets specifically for online counseling have been hardly publicly available, mainly due to privacy-related restrictions or reasons of data protection.
 In addition, existing category systems for automated content analysis focus mainly on specific counseling approaches, such as Motivational Interviewing (MI) \cite{millerManualMotivationalInterviewing2008, moyersMotivationalInterviewingTreatment2016, xiaoBehavioralCodingTherapist2016, wuAnnoMIDatasetExpertAnnotated2022}.
-These systems often focus on face-to-face settings \cite{malhotraSpeakerTimeawareJoint2022, wuAnnoMIDatasetExpertAnnotated2022}, which does not thus capture the full details of relevant aspects in online counseling.
-However, a central challenge is that online counseling is quite different to face-to-face counseling in terms of methodology.
+These systems often focus on face-to-face settings \cite{malhotraSpeakerTimeawareJoint2022, wuAnnoMIDatasetExpertAnnotated2022}, which does not capture the full details of relevant aspects in online counseling where text is the only modality.
+A central challenge is that online counseling is quite different to face-to-face counseling in terms of methodology.
 To compensate for the lack of auditory and visual cues, it employs specific reading and writing techniques that deviate significantly from those used in face-to-face conversations.